oncomouse/courses/engl460/08-server.md

 However, this identity is not fixed.
 If a computer has an IP address on the public Internet (such as your cable modem or your cellphone), it can be treated as a server.
 Client/server is a relationship that can change.
 When my computer has content to give it is a server; when it wants to access other content, it is a client.

-Network architects and software developers find it easier to dedicate computers to the role of server, which is why you here things about email servers or web servers (usually when things fail).
+Network architects and software developers find it easier to dedicate computers to the role of server, which is why you hear things about email servers or web servers (usually when things fail).
 Besides, you wouldn't to serve Google off your personal computer.

 ### Server Software

 Computers working as servers need to be running special software that can translate client requests into appropriate data.
 These client requests are defined by protocols.
 A protocol is a pre-arranged set of messages agreed upon by a client and a server.
-The kind of [paroles](https://www.spymuseum.org/education-programs/spy-resources/language-of-espionage/#P) used by spies to identify one another are an analog of these protocols, that often involve lots of additional messages to verify what version of a protocol is being spoken and specifically what data is needed.
+The kind of [paroles](https://www.spymuseum.org/education-programs/spy-resources/language-of-espionage/#P) used by spies to identify one another are an analog of these protocols, which often involve lots of additional messages to verify what version of a protocol is being spoken and specifically what data is needed.

-Every computer that connects to the Internet, in addition to having a unique address, also has 65536 individual ports open.
-Each of these, like a window on a house, can be attached to a particular piece of software.
+Every computer that connects to the Internet, in addition to having a unique address, also has 65536 (which is 2<sup>16</sup>) individual ports open.
+If an IP address is like an IRL building's address, think of ports as like windows or doors, each a separate way into the building.
+Each port can be attached to a particular piece of software, which is said to "listen" on its assigned port.
 While any port could be used, protocols define particular ports for particular services.
 80 is HTTP; 443 is HTTPS; 21 is FTP; 22 is SSH; and so on.
-So, whenever your browser connects to a webpage, it connects to port 80 on the particular computer that lives at the address we got from the DNS server above (DNS uses port 53).
+So, whenever your browser connects to a webpage, it connects to port 80 on the particular computer that lives at the address we got from the DNS server above (DNS uses port 53, btw).

 When it connects to a server, your web browser is speaking to a special piece of called a "daemon" that interprets a particular protocol, in this case HTTP.
 Back in the day, I could connect directly to these daemons without using a browser and transmit HTTP commands directly to them.
 This is increasingly difficult because most of the Internet is switching to the significantly more secure HTTPS (the "S" stands for "Secure") protocol.
-However, I can run a version of this chapter on my local computer (more on that in a second) to show you what an HTTP transaction looks like.
+However, I can run a version of this chapter on my local computer to show you what an HTTP transaction looks like.

 I'm using a command line program called `telnet` to connect to port `80` on my computer, where my copy of this document is running.
 At my command line, I type `telnet 127.0.0.1 80` and hit <kbd>Enter</kbd>.
 The server sends me the following welcome message: